 Adjust the Recline: Pull or push the recline adjustment handle while applying pressure to the seat back to move it to the desired position.
 Some seats might have multiple recline positions, while others might have a continuous recline adjustment.

-Check for the Proper Angle: Make sure the seat is reclined at the appropriate angle according to the manual.
+Check for the Proper Angle: Ensure the seat is reclined at the recommended angle as specified in the manual.
 For infants, it’s usually recommended to have a more reclined position to support their head and neck.

 Test the Recline: After adjusting, gently push and pull on the seat to ensure it’s securely locked in the desired recline position.
 Also, double-check if the seat is stable and doesn’t move excessively.

-Secure the Child: Once you have set the correct recline angle, ensure your child is securely fastened in the seat using the harness or seatbelt according to the instructions.
+Secure the Child: Once you have set the correct recline angle, ensure your child is securely fastened in the seat using the harness or seatbelt, as instructed.

 How to Choose a Convertible Car Seat